 The original Packard Bell was a respected maker of radios and televisions in the mid-20th century that faded away in the late ’60s.
 In the 1980s, an investor bought the brand name and slapped the name on cheap IBM-compatible computers.
 It was a ploy to make an upstart look like an old company.
 Bringing back old brands doesn’t always work.
 I really think one of the reasons this one did work was because the name Packard Bell sounds so much like several other brands that people respect.
 Hewlett-Packard is one of them.
 Packard, the defunct maker of luxury cars, is another.
-Pacific Bell, the defunct telecommunications company, is a third.
+Pacific Bell, which was still a major telecommunications company in the 80s and 90s, is a third.

 Hewlett-Packard is one of those fabled Silicon Valley startups launched in a garage.
 Originally a maker of scientific equipment, HP got into computers in the 1960s, and got into personal computers and printers in a big way in the 1980s.
 Its printers and computers were very expensive, but if you wanted the best, HP belonged on your shortlist in both categories in the 1980s and early 1990s.

 Pressure from companies like Packard Bell forced HP to find ways to build its computers more cheaply.

 Early Packard Bells were just relabeled clones OEM’ed in Korea, and there was nothing remarkable or distinctive about them.
 They worked well, pretty much like any other comparable XT or 286 system in the late 1980s.
 In the early 90s, Packard Bell started manufacturing machines themselves and trying to undercut competitors in cost.
 And that’s when the quality started declining, generally with their 386SX and later systems.